mlibrary/about-ebc/src/content/accessibility.md

 Current product year EPUBs conform to [WCAG 2.2 AA](https://www.w3.org/TR/WCAG22/) and [EPUB Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/).
 EPUBs in product years 2021-2024 conform to older versions of WCAG AA and EPUB Accessibility.
 Prior to 2021, conformance to accessibility requirements varies.
 A more detailed breakdown of the accessibility of pre-2021 and backlist content will be available in July 2025.

-We report the UMP EBC's compliance with WCAG 2.2 and Section 508 in a [Voluntary Product Accessibility Template (VPAT®) Version 2.4 INT](/assets/Fulcrum-UMPEBC-VPAT2.5INT-20250709.pdf), which covers all available EBC product years along with an assessment of the Fulcrum platform, which hosts the UMP EBC.
+We report the UMP EBC's compliance with WCAG 2.2 and Section 508 in a [Voluntary Product Accessibility Template (VPAT®) Version 2.5 INT](/assets/Fulcrum-UMPEBC-VPAT2.5INT-20250709.pdf) (July 2025), which covers all available EBC product years along with an assessment of the Fulcrum platform, which hosts the UMP EBC.
 See [Fulcrum's accessibility page](https://www.fulcrum.org/accessibility) for more details.

 UMP EBC's conformance status is assessed through a combination of self-evaluation and third-party evaluation.
 Once a year our production process is audited by the Benetech Global Certified Accessible program for re-certification.